jrarguedas/ResearchLogger/README.md

 When using the GUI, a file is generated with:
 - The start and end time of the session.
 - The final product that the subject was working on.

-**Important**: Please note that you need to run the key-logger separately and that the GUI does not automatically start the key-logger.

 ## Supported platforms: